Bhaskar-kumar-arya/resume-job-matchmaker/README.md

 * Python 3.9 or higher installed.
 * `pip` and `venv` installed.
 * you might get some error if your system doesnt meet some requirements.. it is reccemended to use a gpu with atleast 4gb vram or equivalent iGPU and a considerably powerful CPU
+* if you are using gpu , make sure CUDA >= 12.9 is supported and installed
 ### Installation & Usage

 1.  **Clone the repository:**